Serious learning for

 Effective Learning Techniques & Allied Support in Georgia

-Effective Learning Company is a holding company for Stapleton Learning Company and Effective Learning Publications at 32 East Main Street, Statesboro, Georgia, United States, www.effectivelearning.net, which can be accessed by clicking on the tabs above.
+Effective Learning Company is a holding company for Stapleton Learning Company and Effective Learning Publications at 32 East Main Street, Statesboro, Georgia, United States, www.effectivelearning.net, which can be accessed by clicking on the tabs below.

 We produce learning of mathematical, transactional analysis, organizational development, and business policy knowledge and skills through one-on-one tutoring and mentoring, group instruction and discussion, and Internet and print publishing.